EMPLOYEE

 If you came across someone at a similar point in their career, or at a similar point to the one you were at, why would you recommend coming to work for ASEC?

-ASEC offers a combination of a supportive culture, opportunity to capitalize on your military experience and for continued professional growth.
-The company’s focus on innovation and quality allows employees to contribute meaningfully.
+ASEC offers a combination of a supportive culture, opportunity to capitalize on military experience, and room for continued growth in cleared defense careers.
+The company’s focus on innovation in defense training and quality allows employees to contribute meaningfully.
 For anyone transitioning from the military or looking to advance in their career, ASEC provides a platform where your skills are valued, and your work matters.

 How do ASEC’s core values resonate with your personal values and work approach?

-ASEC’s core values of honesty, respectfulness, loyalty, taking care of your customer, become the expert, and doing what you say you are going to do, resonate with my personal values.
-These values guide my daily actions and decisions, ensuring I approach every task with dedication and purpose.
+ASEC’s core values of honesty, respectfulness, loyalty, serving the Warfighter, becoming the expert, and delivering on your commitments resonate with my personal values.
+These principles guide my daily actions and decisions, ensuring I approach every task with dedication and purpose.

 Can you share an experience where ‘Being the expert’ was particularly crucial in your role?

-An instance where ‘Being the expert’ was crucial involved developing training scenarios for the I3B2 capability.
-My in-depth knowledge of the aircraft systems and operational procedures was essential in creating comprehensive instructional content.
+An instance where ‘Being the expert’ was crucial involved developing P-8A Increment 3 Block 2 simulator training scenarios.
+My in-depth knowledge of military aircraft systems and operational procedures was essential in creating comprehensive instructional content.
 This expertise ensured aircrew received the training they needed to operate the system effectively, enhancing mission readiness and safety.

 ‘Be Loyal’ is a key value at ASEC.
 How do you interpret this, and how has it influenced your decisions or actions at work?